-- The comparison between noSGSParam and convOnly cases shows that convective adjustment scheme play a role in efficient vertical mixing due to convection at high latitudes. - The comparison between convOnly and control cases shows that mesoscale eddy mixing scheme maintains the sharp vertical gradients of thermocline and halocline.
+- The comparison between noSGSParam and convOnly cases shows that convective adjustment scheme plays a role in efficient vertical mixing at high latitudes. - The comparison between convOnly and control cases shows that mesoscale eddy mixing scheme maintains the sharp vertical gradients of thermocline and halocline.